foundryvtt/dnd5e/wiki/Activity-Type-Transform.md

 #### Transform Level

 When transformation occurs the process always has an associated level.
-For spells, this is based on the level at which the spell is cast, but for Transform activities on other items it varies depending on whether the *Class Identifier* is populated.
+For spells, this is based on the level at which the spell is cast, but for Transform activities on other items it varies depending on whether the *Class Identifier* on the "Identity" tab is populated.
 If provided, then the transform level will be based on the character’s level in that specific class, otherwise it will use the character’s overall level.

 This transform level can be used to restrict certain profiles to only certain levels using the *Level Limits* fields in the "Additional Settings" dropdown.